 In general, champagne is a crowd favorite.
 It’s simple, bubbly, classy and whether you’re giving a toast or celebrating something special, this holiday cocktail won’t disappoint.

-Blackberry Champagne Holiday Cocktail
+How To Make A Blackberry Champagne Holiday Cocktail

 The bright and vibrant reddish-purple hue that creates the ombre effect is actually a healthy blackberry simple syrup made with SkinnyFit Detox.
 SkinnyFit Detox fights bloating, releases harmful toxin buildup, and helps speed up your metabolism to accelerate weight loss!
 (Although there is sweetener in the recipe, keep in mind that this recipe serves up to 4-8 people so the sweetener included in each cocktail is pretty minuscule).